 4.02 Duties of the Officers

 The president shall: preside at all meetings of the Congregation Council and congregation; sign all documents legally binding the congregation through congregational resolution; appoint, with approval of the Congregation Council, members of the Congregation Council to such ministry boards with which liaison with the council is deemed important.
+A Congregational Council member serving in their first year on council shall not be eligible for discernment as president.

-The vice president shall: preside at all meetings in the absence of the president; automatically become president, upon the resignation of the president, until the election of a new president by the Congregation Council.
+The vice president shall: preside at all meetings in the absence of the president; automatically become president, upon the resignation of the president, until the discernment of a new president by the Congregation Council.
 The term of office on the Congregation Council of the vice president shall not coincide with that of the president.

-The secretary shall: keep the minutes of the meetings of the congregation and the Congregation Council; sign, with the president, all documents legally binding the congregation through congregational resolution; have custody of the archives of the congregation, such archives to be kept in the church or as designated by the council.
-Ask Tom who keeps the archive currently
+The secretary shall: record the minutes of the meetings of the congregation and the Congregation Council; sign, with the president or Chief Operating Officer, all documents legally binding the congregation through congregational resolution.
+The secretary, with the Chief Operating Officer shall maintain the archives of the congregation Such archives to be kept in the church or as designated by the council.

-The chief financial officer shall: implement financial policy as determined by the Congregation Council; coordinate the financial activities of the congregation ; make timely reports of financial accounts to the Congregation Council; be responsible for maintaining the financial records of the congregation.
+The chief financial officer shall: implement financial policy as determined by the Congregation Council; coordinate the financial activities of the congregation ; present timely reports of financial accounts to the Congregation Council; be responsible for maintaining the financial records of the congregation.

+4.03 Additional Duties of the Chief Operating Officer

+a.
+In addition to the duties of the Chief Operating Officer as specified in the job description, the Chief Operating Officer shall have the ability to sign any contracts binding the congregation that have been provided for in the budget.
+The Chief Operating Officer shall also have the ability to sign any contracts binding the congregation which have not been accounted for in the current budget, but that have been approved by the congregation council.

+b.
+Shall, along with the secretary of the congregation, maintain the archives of the church.
+The archives shall be kept at the church or at another place designated by the congregation council.

+c.
+Assure the adequate bonding and/or assure that background checks are completed of all persons who handle the funds of the congregation.

+d.
+Shall notify all persons discerned to sit on the nominating team of their discernment and shall be responsible for coordinating and scheduling the first meeting of the nominating team.
+Guidelines for the nominating team shall be kept by the Chief Operating Officer and given to the members of the nominating team at the first meeting.